utopia-foss/utopia/README.md

     git clone --recurse-submodules https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia.git

 #### Submodules troubleshooting
-If you already cloned the main repository but from a point where the submodules were not yet present, you need to pull the submodules using:

-    git submodule update --init --recursive

 After performing an update of the code base using `git pull`, or checking out a new branch with `git checkout`, you need to update the submodules' tree explicitly by calling